danielbodnar/awesome-stars/README.md

 ## web3

+- [IceFireDB/IceFireDB](https://github.com/IceFireDB/IceFireDB) - @IceFireLabs -&gt; IceFireDB is a database built for web3.0 It strives to fill the gap between web2 and web3.0 with a friendly database experience, making web3 application data storage more convenient
 - [heyxyz/hey](https://github.com/heyxyz/hey) - Hey is a decentralized and permissionless social media app built with Lens Protocol 🌿
 - [DimensionDev/Maskbook](https://github.com/DimensionDev/Maskbook) - The portal to the new, open Internet. ([I:b])
 - [kairos-io/kairos](https://github.com/kairos-io/kairos) - :penguin: The immutable Linux meta-distribution for edge Kubernetes.